garymardell/oxide/README.md

   - [ ] Validating responses
   - [ ] Generating schema + resolvers
 - [ ] Validate scalar coercion and serialization is compliant
-- [ ] Ensure runtime and validation pipeline can be reused across queries for the same schema.
-Move stored state into `ExecutionContext` and `ValidationContext`?

 ### Features